 Dear Members,

-We have pleasure in presenting this 42nd Annual Report of the Company together with the Audited Statements of Accounts, Management Discussion and Analysis for the year ended 31st March, 2024.
+Your Directors take pleasure in presenting the 43rd Annual Report of the Company together with the Audited Statements of Accounts, Management Discussion and Analysis for the year ended 31st March, 2025.
+Financial Results: in Crs

 Cement Industry Structure, Developments and future outlook

-With inflation moderating globally and better-than expected resilience in some major and developing economies, the global economy will likely maintain its growth rate at 3.1% in 2024 before increasing moderately in 2025 to 3.2%.
-The Indian economy will likely grow by over 7% during FY 2024-25.
+With inflation moderating globally and better-than expected resilience in some major and developing economies, the global economy likely maintained its growth rate at 3.1% in 2024 before increasing moderately in 2025 to 3.2%.
+The Indian economy will likely grow by over 7% in coming fiscal years.
 Domestic economic activity will likely remain robust, underpinned by vigorous consumer and government spending, thriving services sector and increased manufacturing activities.
 The long-term growth drivers of the economy remain unchanged a growing base of middle-class driving consumption, booming digital infrastructure driving formalisation of the economy and favourable government policies attracting global investments into the country

 Opportunity and Threats: